-The Wall Street Journal has a piece this week on the adaptation of the sabbatical from academic tradition to corporate perk:
+The Wall Street Journal has a piece on the adaptation of the sabbatical from academic tradition to corporate perk:

 Unlike the semester- and year-long sabbaticals common among academics, the new leave programs, which usually come with full pay, are shorter—lasting as little as a week—and occur earlier in an employee’s tenure at a company.

 Executives say that these programs help to stem employee burnout and force the company to develop redundant skill sets so that no employee becomes truly indispensable.
 But unsurprisingly, many American workers balk at the chance to take a break on a three to six week scale, even with full pay and benefits and an additional cash incentive: